neonevm/neon-evm.docs/README.md

 > To use links to internal pages such as Notion, that public users do not have access to (e.g. in the metadata), it is necessary to comment out the URL.

+> To use links to external pages that have access control, it is necessary to add them to the allow list in linkcheck.config.json at the root level of this repo.

 ## Vale

 Vale is a linting tool for spelling, grammar, and style.